SmartAdvisorOnline

 A VPN icon can look healthy while the resolver path is not.

 DNS leak protection is essential, but it is not the whole story.
 Browsers can expose IP hints through WebRTC, and operating systems can prefer IPv6 routes that your VPN does not manage properly.
-That is why a solid leak workflow usually combines a resolver test, browser hygiene, and protocol sanity.
+A solid leak workflow usually combines a resolver test, browser hygiene, and protocol sanity.
 If you are comparing stacks, see types of VPN protocols, VPN protocols comparison, and WireGuard vs NordLynx.

 Note: Brave and Firefox have built‑in WebRTC leak protection, while Chrome usually requires a manual extension or additional browser settings to prevent IP exposure.